Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 Click Below to view the PDF version of the Starting Poker Hands Guide.

-Click on each hole card combination to read more about when to exactly play that hand.
+Click on each hole card combination to learn exactly when to play that hand.

 Position Advantage in Starting Hands